2025–26 San Francisco Dons men's basketball team

-The 2025–26 San Francisco Dons men's basketball team represents the University of San Francisco during the 2025–26 NCAA Division I men's basketball season.
-The Dons, led by fourth-year head coach Chris Gerlufsen, play their home games at the Sobrato Center and occasional games at the Chase Center, both in San Francisco, California, as members of the West Coast Conference (WCC).
+The 2025–26 San Francisco Dons men's basketball team represented the University of San Francisco during the 2025–26 NCAA Division I men's basketball season.
+The Dons, led by fourth-year head coach Chris Gerlufsen, played their home games at the Sobrato Center and occasional games at the Chase Center, both in San Francisco, California, as members of the West Coast Conference (WCC).

 Previous season

 The Dons finished the 2024–25 season 25–10, 13–5 in WCC play, to finish in third place.
 As the No. 3 seed in the WCC tournament, they defeated Washington State in the quarterfinals, before losing to Gonzaga in the semifinals for a fourth consecutive season.
 They received an at-large bid to the National Invitation Tournament as a No. 1 seed.
 They defeated Utah Valley 79–70 to record their first NIT win in 20 years before narrowly falling to Loyola Chicago 77–76 in the second round.